alexdevero/alex-devero-blog/__drafts__/28-06-21--getting-started-with-typescript-built-in-utility-types-part-1.md

 ## Note on availability

 The types you will learn about are available in TypeScript from version 4.0.
 Make sure you use this version.
-Otherwise, some of the types bellow may not work, or not without some additional packages.
+Otherwise, some of the types below may not work, or not without some additional packages.

 ## Partial<Type>

 When you create a [type] or an [interface], all types defined inside will be required as default.
 If you want to mark some as optional, you can use the `?` and place it after the property name.
 This will make the property optional.
 If you want all properties to be optional, do you have to add the `?` after all of them?

 You can do this, but it will change the interface.
 It will also have an impact on everything that works with that interface.
 Another option you can use is `Partial<Type>`.
-This type accepts one parameter, the type want to make optional.
+This type accepts one parameter, the type you want to make optional.
 It returns the same type, but in which all previously required properties are now optional.

 ```TypeScript
 // Create an interface: